Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-foreach/README.md

 - `/flows/ExampleParentFlow.json`
 - `/flows/PerItemFlow.json`

 _Consider both flows as examples.
-You can create your own flows, just by copy the existing ones and rename them them._
+You can create your own flows, just by copy the existing ones and rename them._

 ### Main flow
-The main flow is typically a normal flow you have created using the API-Builder and attached to an API-Endpoint.
+The main flow is typically a normal flow you have created using the API-Builder UI and attached to an API-Endpoint.
-The sample Main-Flow is supposed just to give you an example how a to call a Nested-Flow as shown in the following screenshot:
+The provided sample Main-Flow is supposed just to give you an example how a to call a Nested-Flow as shown in the following screenshot:
 ![Main flow using nested flow](imgs/ExampleParentFlow.png)
 If you would like to open the sample main flow in your API-Builder flow editor to see how it is working, use the following URL:
 http://localhost:8080/console/project/flows/ExampleParentFlow/edit

 ### Nested flow
-This is the nested flow (see below) that is called by the sample main flow.
+The nested flow (see below) is called by the sample main flow.
 You can do whatever you need in that flow by using all installed API-Builder plugins.
 The result value of your nested flow is returned in `$.response`.

 You may create as many Nested-Flows as you want just by copy an existing flow in the `flows` directory, rename the file and configure the [expected parameters](#nested-flow-parameters) within the JSON-File.